- HOME PAGE

 - MEMBER INFO

 Founded in 1973 by Sam McKay Sensei, Kensaki is Scotland’s oldest school of the Japanese sword and specialises in the Japanese sword school of “Muso Jikiden Eishin Ryu” .
 Thomas Peebles Sensei (3rd dan Iaido) took over from Sam and maintained the club until passing its management to Donald Gordon (4th dan Iaido, 3rd dan Kendo) in 2014, The dojo is now run by Robert Boyd (3rd Dan Iaido) who took over as Sensei in late 2017.
-Kensaki is now viewed throughout the BKA and further afield to be an active and progressive dojo whose members present a friendly and enthusiastic attitude to all.
+Kensaki is now viewed throughout the BKA and further afield to be an active and progressive dojo who have had 3 members represent the UK at the European Iaido Championships and much success at the UK national championships.

 The Scottish and UK governments acknowledge Kensaki through membership of the British Kendo Association.